Lean in 15: Frequently Asked Questions

-1. Can I use the book without signing up to the 90 Day SSS plan?
+1. Does the Joe Wicks plan work and can I use the book without signing up to the plan?

 2. What is your breakfast philosophy?
 Why are there fewer breakfast dishes?

 The absolute worst way to start your day is with sugary breakfast cereal and fruit juice.
 Your blood sugar levels go through the roof, leaving you hungry and with cravings all day.
 Eggs are a terrific start, but I like to eat chicken and all sorts of other food for breakfast.
 I want people start thinking outside the box—the cereal box!
 The plan is totally flexible, you can eat any of the meals in this book for breakfast, lunch or dinner.
 If you prepare your meal the night before, why not double up and eat it for breakfast the next day to save time.
 I personally love a curry for breakfast!
 You need to give your body the energy it needs rather than a quick fix.
 And what people like about my plan is they can eat the food whenever it fits into their lifestyle.
 If you want a stir fry for breakfast and overnight oats late at night after a workout—that’s okay too!

 3. Why are no macros or calories listed in the book?